fmalina/revisions-blocl/blog/letswithpets.md

 **Sheila**, Wiltshire

-When I bought a buy-to-let property I decided I wasn’t going to miss out on potentially good tenants by rejecting pet owners.
+When I bought a buy-to-let property I decided I wasn't going to miss out on potentially good tenants by rejecting pet owners.
 I have had tenants with cats and have happily allowed them to install a cat flap.

 In today’s economy there are so many rental houses on the market that tenants can afford to be choosy.
-As many of them are pet owners it doesn’t make sense to rule them out, particularly when you can cover any accidental damage with an extra deposit or a clause in the tenancy agreement.
+As many of them are pet owners it doesn't make sense to rule them out, particularly when you can cover any accidental damage with an extra deposit or a clause in the tenancy agreement.